kh9sd/Fundies2TemplateGenerator/README.md

 Download this code above by clicking the green "Code" button and selecting the zip option.
 Extract the files.
 The only files you have to concern yourself with is `Main.py`

+You will also have to install a Python package, `antlr4`.
+Use pip to install this with `pip install antlr4-python3-runtime` on your command line, Google `pip` if you are unsure what I'm talking about.

 ## Running the program
 Right click the `Main.py` and click `Edit with IDLE`.
 You can run it on the Terminal, but I find copy-pasting to be easier this way.
 At the top then click `Run` -> `Run module`.